hyperledger/aries-vcx/docs/migration-guide-0.6.x-0.7.0.md

 * `vcx_connection_get_their_pw_did` - gets DID of the other side (`their_pw_did`) associated with this connection.
 * `vcx_connection_info` - gets all information about this connection.

-Added ability to accept a duplicate connection by redirecting to the already existing one instead of forming a duplicate connection.
-* `vcx_connection_redirect` - redirect a new connection to already existing one.
-* `vcx_connection_get_redirect_details` - gets redirection information.

 Example flow:
 1. Faber sends invite to ALice.
 2. Alice creates a connection with Faber.